 Be a part of Advancing Justice – ALC’s long-running poll monitoring program and help protect democracy here in California.

-Volunteer poll monitors will travel in pairs to five polling sites during a four-hour shift.
+Volunteer poll monitors will travel to five polling sites during a four-hour shift.
 During your visits, you will check for language and disability access (e.g., translated materials), assist voters that are encountering problems, and ensure voter harassment and disenfranchisement do not occur.
 You will be extensively trained and equipped with the tools to resolve a wide variety of issues.
-Volunteer poll monitors will have access to a legal support hotline that will help in addressing and resolving Election Day problems.
+Volunteer poll monitors will have access to a legal support hotline that will help in addressing and resolving problems you may encounter.
+To help with physical distancing, volunteers will be solo unless they sign up with a partner who is a member of their household ‘bubble.’

 - No experience necessary